 As Dean, his duties include: formulating and implementing the School’s strategic plan, developing the academic development plan of the School, including the creation and abolishment of academic programs, managing the operating budget and endowed funds of the School, being the external face of the School, fundraising, cultivating alumni and community relations, establishing international partnerships with other business school and corporate partners, hiring and evaluating full-time professors, and representing the School at the Senate of the University of Ottawa.

 During his first mandate as Dean, the School launched a PhD Program and a Master of Business in Complex Project Leadership, established close to twenty exchange partnerships with top ranked accredited business schools around the world, hired 38 new professors, built its Finance Research and Learning Laboratory, created a student-managed Capital Fund, developed its research enterprise and impact, and maintained its triple international accreditations, AACSB, EQUIS and AMBA, one of only two business schools in Canada, and of 70 schools globally to have achieved this distinction.

-François Julien has been an active member of the Canadian Operational Research Society (CORS), and has served as vice-president and president of the Waterloo Student Chapter and of the Ottawa Chapter, as well as co-chair and chair of the CORS Practice Prize competition in the mid 1990's.
+Dean Julien has served on numerous Business School Accreditation Panels for AACSB and EQUIS, and is member of the Ottawa Network for Education Board.
 He received his Honours Bachelor of Commerce from the University of Ottawa (Summa cum laude, University gold medal) in 1986, his Master's of Applied Science (Management Science, 1988) and his Ph.D.
 (Management Science, Gold medal, 1991), from the University of Waterloo.